 The subsequent Lents Five-Year Action Plan, developed by Prosper Portland and the city with community input and adopted in 2014, laid out a strategy that focuses future investments where they will have the most impact, ensures existing residents and businesses benefit, and takes some calculated risks to achieve the vision for retail amenities, residential density, job growth, and private investment in the Lents URA.

 In October 2014 Prosper Portland issued a request for interest from development partners who could advance that goal through the purchase and development of multiple sites located along SE 92nd Avenue and SE Foster Road, in and around the Lents Town Center.
 At the same time, the agency committed to its 2015-2020 Strategic Plan, which focuses on creating healthy, complete neighborhoods with vibrant communities and corridors.
 The goal is to support growth of mixed use, mixed income communities that contribute to improved business and resident satisfaction with the community.
+The resulting projects are collectively known as Lents Town Center Phase 1.

 - Woody Guthrie Place (ROSE Community Development) is a mixed-income apartment building on SE 91st Avenue at SE Reedway Street.
 The building will add 64 units to the town center—13 affordable units (one manager unit) and 50 workforce housing units affordable to households earning 80-100% of the area median income—with on-site parking.
 Carlton Hart is the project architect.